 And so enter Mary Poppins, the perfect combination of sobriety, discipline, order, obedience, playfulness, charm, intellect and above all, love.

 Popping in and out of chalk pavement pictures

-Befuddling Banks from the instant she arrives, Mary Poppins goes straight to work in running the nursery with Banks’s brand of precision.
+Befuddling Banks from the instant she arrives, Mary Poppins goes straight to work in running the nursery with Banks’ brand of precision.
 Yet she doesn’t forsake imagination or playfulness in the bargain.

 Seeing children as children, and not as pint-sized adults, Poppins allows plenty of time for the development of the human spirit to shine, with its natural inclusiveness and generosity.
-Taking them on a daily adventure to match their youthful perspectives, she indulges in laughter, tea parties, kite flying, and the world of illusion, symbolized by the imagination’s ability to pop into and out of chalk pavement pictures without distinguishing between the world of “reality” and the world of “non-reality.”
+Taking the tots on a daily adventure to match their youthful perspectives, she indulges in laughter, tea parties, kite flying, and the world of illusion, brought about through the imagination’s ability to pop into and out of chalk pavement pictures without distinguishing between the world of “reality” and the world of “non-reality.”

 And the moral of the story is…

 Essentially telling the story of how people and experiences are more important than money, stature, and blinding self-importance, the film also covers women’s suffrage, the plight of the working class, and the role of the poor in society with the song “Feed the Birds, Tuppence a Bag.”

 Using Mr. Banks’s arguments against him, Poppins turns him into the one who frees himself from a life that works on the surface, but not underneath.
 And with her simple openness to the variety of life, she exemplifies the need for love, connection, and imagination in enjoying existence outside the rigid societal box we’ve crafted.